NajiElKotob/Lebanon/README.md

 ### Unique Identification Number
 One single Unique Identification Number (UID) to track Lebanese and anyone who enters Lebanon for any reason (work, tourist, etc.).
 All the existing IDs (NSSF Number, TIN#, etc.) will be linked to UID.

-What suggested in [Law Number 241, dated 22/10/2012](http://www.legallaw.ul.edu.lb/Law.aspx?lawId=233448) could be impractical, government will not issue an ID for non Lebanese.
+What suggested in [Law Number 241, dated 22/10/2012](http://www.legallaw.ul.edu.lb/Law.aspx?lawId=233448) could be impractical, government will not issue IDs for non Lebanese.
 One standard smart format could be a good solution.

 ### Bio